 Tip 2: Familiarize yourself with risk assessment questions.
 Make sure not to leave any important point.

-“The responsibility of carrying out risk assessment is vested on a risk manager by an employer or institution.
-A risk manager has relevant skills, experience, and knowledge to successfully lead risk assessment.
+“The responsibility of carrying out a risk assessment is vested on a risk manager by an employer or institution.
+A risk manager has relevant skills, experience, and knowledge to lead risk assessment successfully.
 This involves systematic identification and evaluation of risks in a workplace.
-The risk manager works with heads of other departments to make sure that an organization-wide risk assessment is conducted successfully.
+The risk manager works with heads of other departments to ensure that an organization-wide risk assessment is conducted successfully.

 Besides, the risk manager should collaborate with project teams and use avenues such as a risk workshop to discuss and brainstorm about risk assessment.
-This will help to come up with a list of risks as well as undertake assessment for each of the teams.”
+This will help to come up with a list of risks and undertake assessment for each of the teams.”

 11. Describe The Daily Routine Of Risk Managers?

-Here, the interviewer wants to find out if you are well-aware of what risk managers do every day.
+Here, the interviewer wants to know if you are well aware of what risk managers do every day.